jonnonz1/nz-statute-book/acts/public/2014/veterans-support-act-2014.md

 (4) This subsection applies to a person—
   (a) who, on or after the date this subsection comes into force, makes an application to be paid a veteran’s pension in a specified Pacific country; and
-  (b) who is resident in the Cook Islands, Niue, or Tokelau on the date of the application; and (c) who has met the residential qualifications for New Zealand superannuation set out in section 8(b) and (c) of the New Zealand Superannuation and Retirement Income Act 2001; and
+  (b) who is resident in the Cook Islands, Niue, or Tokelau on the date of the application; and (c) who has met the residency requirements for New Zealand superannuation set out in section 8(2) and (3) of the New Zealand Superannuation and Retirement Income Act 2001; and
   (d) who is resident in a specified Pacific country when each payment of the veteran’s pension is due to be paid to him or her.
 (5) If subsection (4) applies, an application to be paid a veteran’s pension in a specified Pacific country must be made in addition to an application to be paid a veteran’s pension under section 297 (and regulations made under section 438) of the Social Security Act 2018.
 (6) The applications referred to in subsection (5) may be made together or separately, and may be made—